jessie-jwl/jessie-jwl.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer science PhD student from UC Davis CSC (Collaborative and Social Computing) Lab, led by [Prof. Hao-Chuan Wang](https://www.haochuanwang.info/).
+I am a computer science PhD student from UC Davis CSC (Collaborative and Social Computing) Lab, advised by [Prof. Hao-Chuan Wang](https://www.haochuanwang.info/).
 My research focus is in Human-Computer Interaction, Computer-Supported Cooperative Work, and Social Computing.
 Currently, my work is focusing on facilitating fairness in group work, especially on the workload division process within groups.

-Before I join UC Davis, I did my undergrad at National Tsing Hua University in Taiwan with the major of Quantitative Finance, and my masters in Applied Analytics at Columbia University.
+Before I join UC Davis, I received my bachelor degree in Quantitative Finance from National Tsing Hua University, and my masters degree in Applied Analytics from Columbia University.